drbob86/tm1637/README.md

 # tm1637

-This Code is for a quad 7-segment LED display modules using the TM1637 LED driver, but without MicroPython and other micro controller modules.
-This code is running on a normal raspberry pi (zero, etc.).
+This code is designed for quad 7-segment LED display modules utilizing the TM1637 LED driver, and it operates without MicroPython or other microcontroller modules.
+This code is compatible with a standard Raspberry Pi (Zero and similar models).

-You find the original code via this [Link: ](https://www.github.com](https://github.com/mcauser/micropython-tm1637)https://github.com/mcauser/micropython-tm1637).
-You will find there detailed documentation.
+For the original code and detailed documentation, please visit this [Link: ](https://www.github.com](https://github.com/mcauser/micropython-tm1637)https://github.com/mcauser/micropython-tm1637).